DiscoverAtlanta.com homepage

 The FIFA Club World Cup trophy visits Atlanta ahead of the big tournament.
 (Photo by Joshua Spriuel)

-Atlanta is hosting the first-ever FIFA Club World Cup matches in the United States starting this week at Mercedes-Benz Stadium.
-Matches began June 15 and continue into July.
+Atlanta is hosting the first-ever FIFA Club World Cup matches in the United States at Mercedes-Benz Stadium.
+Matches continue this week.
 Find out everything you need to know about FIFA Club World Cup 2025, then go watch some soccer.
-This week’s games occur Monday, Thursday and Sunday.
+This week’s action occurs on Saturday.

 Things To Do in Atlanta This Weekend